ericholscher/ericholscher.com/site/blog/drafts/code-conduct-organizers-perspective.rst

 If anything happens,
 you have a playbook ready,
 and you won't be caught off guard.

 If you need a place to start,
 the `Geek Feminism Wiki`_ has you covered.
+I hope that you consider adding a Code of Conduct to your next event.
+It means a lot,
+and will let you sleep easier at night.

 .. _Code of Conduct: http://conf.writethedocs.org/code-of-conduct.html
 .. _Write the Docs: http://conf.writethedocs.org/na/2013/